-As Russia is a member of the Eurasian Economic Union (EAEU), when trading with third countries it is governed by the 'Provision on the order of import to the customs territory of the Customs Union and export from the customs territory of the Customs Union of cultural objects, documents of national archive foundations and originals of archive documents', approved by Decree No. 30 of the Board of the Eurasian Economic Commission on 21 April 2015.
-Subject to this Provision, cultural objects being transferred over the customs boundary of the EAEU must be declared in mandatory order.
-To export cultural objects for commercial purposes, a licence is necessary, which is issued by an authorised state body of a country member of the EAEU in the territory of which a declarant is registered (in the Russian Federation this body is the Ministry of Industry and Trade of Russia).
+Russia's membership in the Eurasian Economic Union (EAEU) imposes an obligation to comply with the 'Provision on the order of import to the customs territory of the Customs Union and export from the customs territory of the Customs Union of cultural objects, documents of national archive foundations and originals of archive documents', approved by Decree No. 30 of the Board of the Eurasian Economic Commission on 21 April 2015.
+Subject to this Provision, cultural objects being transferred over the customs boundary of the EAEU must be declared.
+To export cultural objects for commercial purposes, a licence issued by an authorised state body of a country member of the EAEU in the territory of which a declarant is registered is mandatory, unless the art object is being exported by natural persons for private use.

-Transfer of art objects over the state boundaries of the Russian Federation to or from countries that are not members of the EAEU is regulated by Law No. 4804-1 (revised on 28 December 2017).
+If art objects are being transferred to or from countries that are not members of the EAEU, the transaction will fall within the scope of Law No. 4804-1 (revised on 28 December 2017).

 iv Art finance

 The AML Law does not currently address specific issues in terms of the art market and artwork circulation.
 However, a number of Russian legislative acts provide that, among the business activities in which a client can be assigned 'high risk', are activities related to the sale, including commission, of art, antiques, furniture, cars and luxury items.

 i Moral rights

-- right to name, which means right for free use or permission to use an object or work under one's name, under a pseudonym or anonymously;
+- the right to name, which means right for free use or permission to use an object or work under one's name, under a pseudonym or anonymously;

-- right to sanctity of an object or work – prohibition of amending or corrupting an object is reflected as a right of an author to the sanctity of works; and
+- the right to sanctity of an object or work – prohibition of amending or corrupting an object is reflected as a right of an author to the sanctity of works; and

 ii Resale rights